neithernut/dr.w.falls/doc/design/Gameplay.md

 through movements.

 For the sake of decoupling, we'll use a value-less enum representing controlled moves as input for the transformation.
+Voluntary drops will be an exception, as this particular move may result in settling of the capsule.
 Furthermore, we'll abstract the move logic into a function operating on references of the two fields and a type encapsulating the row handle and horizontal position.
 Construction of such a value will coincide with the spawning of a capsule.
 If the capsule settles, we'll erase the handle and thus remove the possibility of interference during phases in which the player should not have any control.
 We'll achieve this by placing that value in an `Option`, which will be initialized as we spawn a capsule and cleared whenever a capsule element settles.

 ## Display updates